Yuan-Meng/personal_website/content/posts/guitar.md

 1. Plug guitar + microphone + headphone into Scarlett Solo
 2. Connect Scarlett Solo to your laptop via a USB
-3. Register and setup your Scarlett Solo (see [instructions](https://customer.focusrite.com/en/my-hardware))
+3. Register and set up your Scarlett Solo (see [instructions](https://customer.focusrite.com/en/my-hardware))

 # Loopback